nizienko/framework-template/README.md

 # frameworktemplate
 Quick start of test automation with kotlin

-1. Block: create your blocks using other blocks.
+1. Block: construct your blocks using other blocks.
 Please see the example:
     https://github.com/nizienko/framework-template/blob/master/src/test/java/example/contnent/yandex/blocks/SearchBlock.kt
     Overriding lateinit fun you can specify name(for allure report) and locator of current block.
 It is useful when this block could be found by the locator always.